CASE STUDY

 In such cases, we try to communicate with the device using various numbers and command combinations to figure out what the device uses.
 Surely, there are some “unspoken” rules of how protocols are formed.
 It’s not like out of 1M fitness bands, each one of them has different protocols.

-Once developers get a response in accordance with a certain protocol, they’re able to define its structure and easily communicate with the device.
+Once BLE device returns responses to developers in accordance with a certain protocol, they’re able to define its structure and easily communicate with the device.
+This allows them to create React Native fitness apps that facilitate seamless communication across various BLE devices.

 BLE devices integration